lex-node/governance/constitution/constitution.md

 * **Constitution:** has the meaning set forth in the Preamble
 * **Consensus Attack:** an attack that: (a) is undertaken by or on behalf of a block producer who controls, or group of cooperating block producers who collectively control, a preponderance of the means of block production on the Council Blockchain Network; and (b) has the actual or intended effect of: (1) reversing any transaction made to or by the Council Smart Contract after Confirmation of such transaction, including any “double spend” attack having or intended to have such effect; or (2) preventing inclusion in blocks or Confirmation of any transaction made to or by the Council Smart Contract, including any “censorship attack,” “transaction withholding attack” or “block withholding attack” having or intended to have such effect
 * **Contributors:** anyone who is doing work in service of the Pocket DAO and/or the Pocket Network ecosystem or Pocket Technologies, such as proposal recipients, bounty recipients, and protocol developers
-* **Conviction Voting:** a vote weighting which grows over time according to a half-life decay curve, making it particularly robust against time-based attack vectors
-* **Conviction Signaling:** the use of Conviction Voting by the Council to communicate preferences over some list of proposed options
-* **Conviction Funding:** the use of Conviction Voting by the Council to approve PEPs
 * **Council:** the unincorporated nonprofit association of Council Members, also known as "The Pocket Network Council"
 * **Council Blockchain:** the blockchain designated by the Council for deployment of the Council Smart Contract.
 The initial Council Blockchain is the Ethereum mainnet--i.e., the blockchain with "chainID:1" on "networkID:1" as recognized by a majority of nodes running Go Ethereum, the Official Golang implementation of the Ethereum protocol at https://github.com/ethereum/go-ethereum.
 There shall be only one Council Blockchain at any given time
 * **Council Champion:** a person who has been voted to become eligible to become a Council Member by a [current] Trusted Account Holder [NOTE: DO THEY HAVE TO CHAMPIONS OR CAN THEY BE ANY COUNCIL MEMBERS?] via Supermajority Approval.
 The Council Champion designation is intended to enable trusted community members to access a cheaper Governance Stake without having to play the Pocket Community Game.